mkardel/opencv_snake/README.md

 # opencv_snake
-Small, playable version of the snake game, written in C++ with the OpenCV framework.
+Just a little exercise to test the possibility of 2d game development using OpenCV.
+Small but playable version of snake, written in C++.
+Total development time was about an hour.
 Requires OpenCV, comes with a CmakeLists file for easier building.

 # Build and play:

-    ```Shell
     git clone https://github.com/mkardel/opencv_snake.git
     cd opencv_snake
     mkdir build && cd build